0x4Kanto/JanitorOS/README.md

 # Docs

+# Notes
+- No, i will *NOT* add any comments to my code!!

 # Install:
 - make && make run

 # Uninstall
 - make clean

-# Notes
-- Added shell, changed entry stack to 0xFFFE